miguelibero/miguelibero.github.io/about.md

 My name is Miguel Ibero and I am a software developer from Barcelona, Spain.
 I am currently working at [Social Point](http://www.socialpoint.es), developing social games for smartphones.
-I'm interestend in modern C++, concurrency and software architecture.
+I'm interested in concurrency and software architecture.
 I'm mostly busy with Unity3D C# now and I like it, though my love will always be C++.